How to Succeed at Asking for a Pay Raise

 However, I'm still working on the initial salary on which we agreed two years ago.

-I strongly feel that I've earned the immediate pay raise and I'm confident that I will also earn the six-month raise based on my performance.
+I feel strongly that I've earned the immediate pay raise and I'm confident that I also will earn the six-month raise based on my performance.
 But I'm willing to negotiate, per our agreement.
 If you would like to meet to discuss this, please let me know.
 If I don't hear from you by [reasonable date], I will assume that you've waived our meeting because you've agreed to my terms.

 Thanks again for the opportunity.
-I look forward to continuing to be a key player on your team in a mutually-rewarding relationship.
+I look forward to continuing to be a key player on your team in a mutually rewarding relationship.

 Pay Raise Letter Sample Asking for Meeting # 1

 Dear (Manager’s Name),

 I'm grateful for the opportunity to work for you, and my time with the company has been a pleasant and rewarding one.
 I would appreciate your advice on how to increase the reward for my contributions.
 Would you please schedule a time for us to meet within the next week or so?